sudosoph/soph-codes-blog/content/blog/phoenix-project/index.md

 - *Visible Ops and ITIL Service Support*, by Kevin Behr and Gene Kim
 - *Personal Kanban: Mapping Work | Navigating Life*, by Jim Benson and Tonianne DeMaria Barry
 - *Getting Things Done: The Art of Stress-Free Productivity*, by David Allen
+- *Kanban: Successful Evolutionary Change for Your Technology Business*, by David J. Anderson